P.D. Soros Fellowship for New Americans

 Fellowship awarded to support work towards an MArch in Architecture at Princeton University

-Leen was born in Sharjah, United Arab Emirates to Syrian and Lebanese immigrants.
-Her memory of the architectural, economic, and social inequalities between Sharjah's concentration of forced migrants and Dubai's rapid urbanization developed her passion in architecture and urbanism.
+Leen was born in Dubai and raised in Sharjah, United Arab Emirates to Arab immigrants—a Syrian father and a Palestinian-Lebanese mother whose family was expelled from Haifa during the 1948 Nakba.
+Her memory of the architectural, economic, and social inequalities that plagued immigrant communities in a rapidly urbanizing UAE—against the backdrop of her mother’s history of forced displacement from Lebanon and Palestine—shaped her focus in architecture and urbanism.
 After numerous threats of deportation to Syria, she relocated with her family to West Virginia when she was 14 years old to pursue permanent legal presence for the first time.

 Education